Cosmic Shear constraints from HSC Year 3 with clustering calibration of the tomographic redshift distributions from DESI: Results

 \section{Results}

 In this section, we present the fiducial constraints we obtain from the weak lensing cosmological inference in real space and compare them to other experiments and surveys.
-Measurements from this analysis are compared to other, comparable measurements in order to obtain precise joint constraints of the growth of structure.
+Measurements from this analysis are compared to other measurements from Stage III weak lensing surveys and cosmic microwave background (CMB) measurements, assessing the relevance of the $S_8$ tension in light of these new measurements.
+In this work, following \cite{Li2023_HSCY3_CosmicShear, Dalal2023CosmoShearHSC}, the constraint on the $S_8$ parameter is emphasized, due to the strong degeneracies between parameters $\Omega_\mathrm{m}$ and $\sigma_8$.

-Furthermore, we investigate the robustness of this analysis by comparing the results to importance sampling of the fiducial chains, as well as using different configuration for the tomographic $n(z)$ distributions.
-We note that following the setup proposed in \texttt{CosmoSIS}, the convention used for $\Delta z$ parameter shifts is opposed to the one presented in the clustering redshift analyses \cite{HSCClusteringRau2023, ChoppinDeJanvry2025a} and in the cosmological inference works such as \cite{Li2023_HSCY3_CosmicShear, Dalal2023CosmoShearHSC, Zhang2025aTomographic2x2pt, Zhang2025bTomographic3x2pt}.
+Furthermore, we perform sanity checks of this analysis by comparing the results to importance sampling of the fiducial chains, as well as using different configuration for the tomographic $n(z)$ distributions.
+We note that following the configuration set in \texttt{CosmoSIS}, the convention used for $\Delta z$ parameter shifts is opposed to the one presented in the clustering redshift analyses \cite{HSCClusteringRau2023, ChoppinDeJanvry2025a} and in the cosmological inference works such as \cite{Li2023_HSCY3_CosmicShear, Dalal2023CosmoShearHSC, Zhang2025aTomographic2x2pt, Zhang2025bTomographic3x2pt}.
 Here, a positive shift implies that the real $n(z)$ distribution is at higher redshifts than the original, calibrated one proposed in the redshift calibration analyses: the original convention implied the same for negative shifts.

-Figure \ref{fig:corner_resampling_sc} compares the joint 2D posteriors for the fiducial result, the $1-5$h$^{-1}$Mpc scale cut $n(z)$ result to the importance sampling in real space and the fiducial HSC Y3 result.
-The underlying $\Delta z_{\{3,\,4\}}$ shifts lie at 1-2 sigma away from the reported posterior from the HSC Y3.
-While the shifts are significant in value, they are not statistically inconsistent with the self-calibration method deployed in HSC Y3.
+Figure \ref{fig:corner_resampling_sc} compares the joint 2D posteriors for the fiducial result, the $1-5\hMpc$ scale cut $n(z)$ result to the importance sampling in real space and the fiducial HSC Y3 result.
+The underlying $\Delta z_{\{3,\,4\}}$ shifts lie at the edge of the reported posterior from HSC Y3.
+While the shifts are significant in value, they are not statistically incoherent with the self-calibration method deployed in HSC Y3.
+This implies the resampling approach will propose extreme weights due to the new distributions lying at the edge of the posterior space, hence providing fairly unstable posterior distributions with less representative samples.